UofT-DSI/applying_statistical_concepts/README.md

   -   Update course instructor and course support names and contract information throughout all materials and this ReadMe

-  -   Update learning outcomes listed throughout all materials and this ReadMe
+  -   Update learning outcomes listed throughout all materials and this ReadMe.

+  -   Add remaining answers to the Python homework 5 and 7 documents.

+  -   This is not so much something to update, but a note!
+All the Python packages used as part of ISLP are always changing and if you are continually getting error messages when running code, make sure everything is up-to-date by running the following in your terminal: `pip install -r https://raw.githubusercontent.com/intro-stat-learning/ISLP_labs/v2/requirements.txt` .
+More info: https://islp.readthedocs.io/en/latest/installation.html.